anxk/learning-docker/moby/v0.1.0-57e2126a02f8b96b0542df7f6a573233d8419bb1/README.md

 <img src="http://bricks.argz.com/bricksfiles/lego/07000/7823/012.jpg"/>

-* *Heterogeneous payloads*: any combination of binaries, libraries, configuration files, scripts, virtualenvs, jars, gems, tarballs, you name it.
-No more juggling between domain-specific tools.
+* *Heterogeneous payloads（多种多样的负载）*: any combination of binaries, libraries, configuration files, scripts, virtualenvs, jars, gems, tarballs, you name it.
+No more juggling（兼顾） between domain-specific tools.
 Docker can deploy and run them all.

 * *Any server*: docker can run on any x64 machine with a modern linux kernel - whether it's a laptop, a bare metal server or a VM.
 This makes it perfect for multi-cloud deployments.